-The Applicant has submitted a report on the modelling of the dispersion and deposition of ammonia from the proposed units at the site.
+The Applicant has submitted a report on the modelling of the dispersion and deposition of ammonia from the existing and proposed broiler rearing units at the site.

 NRW have reviewed this report and are satisfied with the findings.
 We have considered the potential impacts of those findings and do not consider that the emissions represent a hazard to the nearby sensitive habitats.
-The only source of ammonia emission from the permitted site is via aerial emission.
+The only source of ammonia emission from the permitted site is via aerial emissions.
 The impacts from dust emissions directly onto habitats such as streams and rivers is miniscule and is not considered further.

-Specifically we considered potential impacts on the River Wye SAC, the seven SSSIs, a series of ancient woodlands and a local wildlife site.
+Specifically we considered potential impacts on the River Wye SAC, the River Teme SSSI, a series of ancient woodlands and a local wildlife site.

-The River Wye SAC has screened out due to the aquatic and non-vulnerable condition of the elements of the SAC that lie within 9.8km from the proposed installation.
+The River Wye SAC has screened out due to the aquatic and non-vulnerable condition of the elements of the SAC that lie within 10km from the proposed expanded installation.